hikarideai/Polycursion/README.md

 * To save a beautiful masterpiece to a file use S

 ### Dependencies
-This project uses GLEW and GLFW 3.3 to make OpenGL work and LodePNG to make screenshots.
+This project uses GLAD loader and GLFW 3.3 to make OpenGL work and LodePNG to make screenshots.
-In order to compile project you need to only build GLEW and GLFW 3.3.